tumppunen/weatherApp/README.md

 ## Before starting
-Make sure you have open weather map api key you can get it here https://openweathermap.com Insert the your own api key into the api key variable in app.jsx
+Make sure you have open weather map api key you can get it here https://openweathermap.com Insert the your own api key into the api key variable /src/config.js

 ## Available Scripts